 How does the web portal work?

 First, you will have to file a First Information Report (FIR) with the police and then inform DoT through helpline number 14422.
 After verification, DoT will blacklist the phone, blocking it from further use.
-All mobile phones have a unique International Mobile Equipment Identity (IMEI) number, which is used to identify them.
+All mobile phones have a unique International Mobile Equipment Identity (IMEI) number used to identify them.

 So when you lose a device, you can track your phone using the IMEI number.
 The portal will act as a central system for all telecom companies to share blacklisted mobile devices so that such phones will not work in another network even if the SIM card in the handset is changed.